AlexIoannides/pipeliner/README.md

 ```

     ## # A tibble: 1 × 2
     ##   mean_rmse    sd_rmse
     ##       <dbl>      <dbl>
-    ## 1 0.4835776 0.0695795
+    ## 1 0.4874391 0.01783045

 Forthcoming Attractions
 =======================

 I built `pipeliner` largely to fill a hole in my own workflows.
-Up until now I've used Max Kuhn's excellent [caret package](http://topepo.github.io/caret/index.html "Caret") quite a bit, but for in-the-moment model building (e.g. within a R Notebook) it wasn't making simplifying the code *that* much, and the style doesn't quite fit in with the tidy functional world I now inhabit most of the time.
+Up until now I've used Max Kuhn's excellent [caret package](http://topepo.github.io/caret/index.html "Caret") quite a bit, but for in-the-moment model building (e.g. within a R Notebook) it wasn't simplifying the code *that* much, and the style doesn't quite fit with the tidy and functional world that I now inhabit most of the time.
 So, I plugged the hole by myself.
 I intend to live with `pipeliner` for a while to get an idea of where it might go next, but I am always open to suggestions (and bug notifications) - please [leave any ideas here](https://github.com/AlexIoannides/pipeliner/issues "Pipeliner Issues on GitHub").